jacksonisidor/NBAproject/visualization/HOF_Factors.md

 #### Total All-Star Selections
 - The stacked bar chart below illustrates the relationship betwen number of all-star appearances and Hall of Fame status.
 The count represents the number of all stars an individual player has and the length of the yellow bar represents the percentage of players in the Hall of Fame within that count.
 <img src="https://user-images.githubusercontent.com/108153124/260297862-dac55850-b804-4ef0-8376-092bb9be375f.png" width="400" height="400">
-This clearly shows that a higher percentage of players with multiple all-stars making the Hall of Fame.
+This strongly indicates a relationship between increasing all-star selections and Hall of Fame status.
 The rate of Hall of Famers is low (below 10%) for players with 1 to 3 all-star appearances, but jumps dramatically to 40% at 4 all-star selections.
 This rate continues to rise quickly - every player with at leaset 7 all-star games, except for one (Larry Foust), is in the Hall of Fame.

 #### Total MVP Awards
 - The stacked bar chart below displays the percentage of players that are in the Hall of Fame within each count of Most Valuable Player (MVP) awards.
 <img src="https://user-images.githubusercontent.com/108153124/260278946-fa602a2d-c75e-4c0e-a5d2-efd7a93fd721.png" width="400" height="400">
 This shows us something very important - every single player that has one at least 1 MVP, and is eligible, is in the Hall of Fame.
-This will become very useful in predicting what players are in the Hall of Fame, and what current players have the best chance of making it after retirement.
+This will become useful in predicting what players are in the Hall of Fame and what current players have the best chance of making it after retirement.

 #### Total DPOY Awards
 - The stacked bar chart below represents the percentage of players in the Hall of Fame for each Defensive Player of the Year (DPOY) award recieved.